 There is a fee for participating in the class.
 For a modest fee anyone may listen to the lesson.
 Classes are held at various locations.

-The next Master Class with be held on February 9th & 10th, 2018 and will be held at
+The next Master Class with be held at 1pm on April 7th, 2019 and will be held at